PTF-17, PTF’s in general and Coastal River Division 21 Ops:

 PTF-26 (the last Osprey) is operational in the San Francisco Bay area, based in Sacramento CA. PTF-26 has been modified with Detroit diesels replacing the Napier Deltic’s and some superstructure modifications including added windows in the CIC area and the inclusion of a small deck house aft.
 It is otherwise complete, in good shape and underway – it even has a 40 mm “Bofors” gun back aft.

 The rest of the boats are gone, lost to accidental or combat groundings, missile and gunnery tests or the scrappers.
-Incidentally, the disposition and provenance of the boats once they left US Navy service is fuzzy due mainly to poor identification markings on the specific, surviving boats.
+“Excessed” by the Navy in the late 1970′s, seven “east coast” wooden boats ended up rotting on the sand for 15 years at Great Bridge VA ; one went to the UK; then most off to a local marina (Chesapeake Yachts) for scrapping.
+Incidentally, the disposition and provenance of the boats once they left US Navy service is very fuzzy due mainly to poor identification markings on the specific, surviving boats.
 Once the hull numbers had been sanded off the bridge and overpainted there was little else to definitively identify any particular boat.
-The engraved stainless steel identification plates bolted to the aft bridge bulkhead were lost to souvenir thefts.
-Some equipment and fittings had been marked with an associated hull number but yard work at Subic Bay during the war found many parts being swapped during repairs and overhauls.
+The defining engraved stainless steel identification plates bolted to the aft bridge bulkhead (at least on the 17, 18 and 19 boats) were lost to souvenir thefts.
+Some equipment and fittings had apparently been marked with an associated hull number but yard work at Subic Bay and DaNang during the war found many parts being swapped during repairs, temporary cannibalizations and overhauls.
 “Get her back in the fight!”

 Below is a shot of PTF-18 up on step.
 Photo: Tim Sammons